OhioStateBDAA/DataAnalyticsInternships/README.md

-# Summer 2024 Data Analytics Internships by the Big Data Analytics Association
+Data Analytics Internships by the Big Data Analytics Association

 ---